If you've blocked our ad, please consider unblocking it.

 A boy living in a certain town.
 He has a brother who's 3 years older.
 These days, his primary hobby is toying around with a hand-me-down computer that was given to him by his brother.

 The boy's rival.
 He lives in the same town.
 His appearance and personality differ from the rival in the previous games.

 Names and official art for Ho-Oh, Slowking, Ampharos, and Donphan were published in the guidebook.
 While no specifically new details were provided, the designs and Japanese names for these new Pokémon were evidently finalized by this point.

 The guidebook also listed some of the trainers who would be opposing the protagonist, and included official artwork for each.
 These were Schoolboy, Lass, Firebreather, Kimono Girl, and Fisherman.

-Four screenshots of the overworld were included on page 35 of the Space World '97 Official Guidebook.
-The player sprite is not offset in any of them.
-These locations were not described in any accounts, and were possibly from the current non-demo stages of development at the time.
-The four screenshots have slightly different sprites for buildings, signs, fences, and floor tiles, likely as part of an attempt to make each location more unique.
+Four screenshots of the overworld were included on page 35 of the guidebook.
+These locations were not visitable in the demo, and were most likely from the current non-demo stages of development at the time.
+The four locations in the screenshots have slightly different sprites for buildings, signs, fences, and floor tiles, likely as part of an attempt to make each location more unique.

 - This area has a detailed radio tower as well as a male NPC, water, trees, a brick road, and a gate to another location.
 It most closely resembles Goldenrod City.

 - The small trees' sprites are rounder and stumpier than their final versions.